USimprints/algolia-couchdb/readme.md

     heroku config:set COUCHDB_DATABASE=...
     git push heroku master

 Now your app is running on Heroku!
-To prevent it from idling, scale the process to use two dynos:
+Since there are no worker dynos by default, let's start one:

     heroku ps:scale worker=1 web=0